ploomber/projects/debugging/nb.md

 ## Letting our pipeline fail under unforeseen circumstances

-The error in our program is of particular interest because it posits a scenario that is mostly overlooked when developing data pipelines: our program is correct, but still failed due to unforeseen circumstances (unexpected data properties).
+The error in our program is of particular interest because it posits a common scenario: our program is correct, but still failed due to unforeseen circumstances (unexpected data properties).
+This type of bugs challenge our assumptions about input data, fixing the error is just as important as explaining *why* we fixed the way we did it.

-Picture this scenario: we decide to drop all osbervations that contain the unexpected value (`d`), now our pipeline runs correctly.
+Picture this: we decide to drop all observations that contain the unexpected value (`d`), now our pipeline runs correctly.
 A few months later, we receive new data so we run the pipeline again, but we run into the same issue because of a new unexpected value (say, `e`).

 We could argue that one solution would be to *drop all unexpected values*.
 Is this the best approach?
 Dropping observations silently is dangerous, as they might contain useful information for our analysis.
+If we bury a `drop=True` piece of code in a pipeline with dozens of files, we are going to cause *a lot of* trouble to someone (which could be us) in the future.
 As we mentioned in the previous guide: explicitly stating our data expectations is the way to move forward.

-If we decide dropping `d` is a reasonable choice, we can encode our new data expectations in the upstream task testing function (bcause that's the task that supplies input data).
+If we decide dropping `d` is a reasonable choice, we can encode our new data expectations in the upstream task testing function (because that's the task that supplies input data).
 Let's recall how our pipeline looks like:
 <!-- #endregion -->